 Website McLean County Museum of History

 The McLean County Museum of History, located in historic Downtown Bloomington, IL, is one of America’s premier county historical museums.
-In 2020, the Museum was recognized with the Award of Excellence by the American Association of State and Local History (AASLH)—one of the highest recognitions of excellence in our field.
+In 2020, the Museum was recognized with the Award of Excellence by the American Association of State and Local History (AASLH)—one of the highest recognitions of achievement in our field.
 The Museum’s mission is rooted in education, and it has built a reputation for delivering high quality, thought provoking, and inclusive exhibits and programs to our growing, diverse community.
 As a result of a very successful capital campaign, the Museum was able to expand its Education Department by a third full-time educator in 2014.

 Responsibilities include (but are not limited to):

-· Director of Senior Reminiscence Program
+· Directs Senior Reminiscence Program

 · Coordinates with Development Department to plan and facilitate member/donor events